svenolafrohr/cdtmhacks-doc/README.md

 ```

 ## mapping to HL7 FHIR MIO objects
-- to provide the functional FHIR API, we still need to build an edge function, that maps our internal database schema to the MIO objects
+- to provide the functional FHIR API, we still need to build an edge function, that maps our internal database schema to the MIO objects (wasn't feasible within hackathon)

 ## What technologies are used for this project?